 A taxing district boundary change occurs when:

-- Property is incorporated into or removed from taxing district or districts.
+- Property is annexed into or withdrawn from a taxing district or taxing districts;

 Boundary change filings

 Boundary changes can occur at any time during the year.
 In order for a taxing district’s boundary change to be reflected on the tax roll for the upcoming year, the boundary change documents must be filed in final approved form with the CISU at the Department of Revenue no later than March 31.
 Documents are in “final approved form” when the CISU can approve the description and map as submitted, with no corrections needed.
 When the documents are approved, the district sends a copy of the approved documents to the county assessor.

 To help districts meet the March 31 deadline to submit accurate legal descriptions and maps, the CISU offers a preliminary review service to identify problems that districts can correct before filing their final documents for approval.
 Documents for preliminary or final approval can be filed at any time, but for changes to be considered for the upcoming tax roll, the district must meet the March 31 deadline.

 There are specific requirements for the legal descriptions and maps that districts must meet.
 The CISU has created the following resources to help districts comply with those requirements: